HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

+A third deprecated value, auto, was never standardized and has since been removed from Chrome support.
+It is now considered an invalid value and ignored.

 ### `lazy` loading vs. `eager` loading iframes

 [Loading attributes](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#lazy-loading-attributes) allow pages to load resources when they are useful and, as a result, improve perceived page performance.
 Two values are accepted.
 The `loading="lazy"` attribute defers loading of the resource until it reaches a calculated distance from the viewport.
 Conversely, `loading="eager"` means the image is loaded regardless of its location on the page.
 If there is no load attribute, the behavior is `eager` as this is the browser default.

-A third deprecated value, [`auto`](https://web.dev/articles/browser-level-image-lazy-loading#auto-lazy-load), was never standardized and has since been removed from Chrome support.
-It is now considered an invalid value and ignored.
+Similarly to `img` loading attributes, `auto` is invalid and ignored.

 {{ figure_markup(
   image="iframe-loading-property-usage.png",